-Many executives compromise their careers because they don’t understand how executive coaching can meaningfully accelerate their career satisfaction and income.
+Many executives don’t understand why Optimal Thinking is imperativein executive coaching.
+They compromise their careers because they don’t understand how this executive coaching can meaningfully optimize their career satisfaction and income.
 What’s more, those who hire an executive coach, too often choose the wrong coach for inappropriate reasons.
 The difference between a standard, mainstream executive coach and an Optimal Thinking coach is huge.

 Executive coaching provided by suboptimal thinking coaches does not achieve best practices or best solutions.
 When the thinking patterns behind the executive’s suboptimal behaviors remain intact, executives fail to meet deadlines, compromise team building, endure unnecessary conflict, control others with tantrums, use passive-aggression as a management tool, or lack organizational commitment.
 In other words, their best selves are not in charge of their career.